 Huntington Beach saw the largest rally, with around 10 WLM marchers, some bearing extremist symbols and others with various right-wing flags, and 500 counter-protesters at its peak before being dispersed by police.
 Twelve people were arrested during the rally, two for noise violations and one for obstruction of law enforcement.
 A small group of white supremacists were present in Huntington Beach, including Loyal White Knights (Klan) Grand Dragon William Ernest Hagen, aka William Quigg.
 Additionally, at least two men with Nazi-related tattoos attended the event, one of whom was placed in a police car after getting into an altercation with an Asian man.
 The white supremacists’ attendance did not appear to be coordinated.
-Proud Boy Eddie Block was also there, livestreaming the event.

 Thirteen members of the neo-Nazi group NSC-New England gathered in Wakefield, Massachusetts, with a “White Lives Matter” banner.
 On their Telegram channel, they claimed it was in cooperation with the “WLM effort.”

 Fort Worth, Texas had three vocal WLM protesters, one of whom espoused rhetoric about “demographic replacement” and used the phrase “blood and soil.”
 This protest was also outnumbered by counter-protesters.

 Albuquerque, New Mexico, saw a protest allegedly organized by the Proud Boys, but the Proud Boys never showed up.
 This protest was not mentioned on the main WLM Telegram channel.
 One man, bearing an AR-15 and a sign reading “All Guns Matter,” was escorted away by police.